 Comma is committed to publishing fresh and innovative international work of the highest quality and aims to ensure this work reaches the English-speaking audience in the best English translations possible.

-1. Across all its work in translation, Comma aims at all times to foster cultural engagement and understanding between writers and readers of different languages, and encourage the dissemination of ideas and experiences between people of diverse cultural backgrounds.
+Comma aims, at all times, to foster cultural engagement and understanding between writers and readers of different languages and cultures, and to encourage the dissemination of ideas and experiences between people of diverse cultural backgrounds.
 It aims to source fiction which celebrates difference and uniqueness above homogenised representations of nations and cultures.

-3. We will only publish new translations which have not previously been published anywhere else in English.
+Comma will only publish new translations which have not previously been published in hardcopy in English.

-4. Comma Translation will not consider excerpts from longer works, or from works which originally appeared as illustrated texts, or in any other form than as a self-contained short story or short story collection: Comma Translation’s reason for being is to investigate the morphology of the short story as a distinct form across different cultures.
+Comma will not consider excerpts from longer works, or from works which originally appeared as illustrated texts, or in any form other than as a self-contained short story or short story collection.

-6. As a principle, Comma Translation will look to prioritise translations from smaller, regional and minority languages.
+As a rule, Comma will look to prioritise translations from smaller, regional languages.

-7. Particularly in its geographically-specific anthology series, Comma is looking for short fiction which has firm roots in the realities and specificities of the places and times it occupies (a strong sense of place, for example).
+Comma is always looking for short fiction that has firm roots in the realities and specificities of the places and times it is set in.

-10. Comma cannot pay for work translated 'on spec' - e.g. sample translations or synopses, but only work which has been officially commisioned and featured in a title published by Comma.
+Comma cannot pay for work translated 'on spec' – e.g. sample translations or synopses, but only work that has been officially commissioned to be featured in a title published by Comma.

-11. Work in translation is also subject to the standard conditions laid out in Comma’s General Editorial Policy:
+Work in translation is also subject to the standard conditions laid out in Comma’s Editorial Policy.